-What people are telling us - Flintshire Dementia Strategy consultation
+What people are telling us

 The Flintshire Dementia Strategy is being developed by Flintshire County Council Social Services team, with input from BCUHB, independent care providers, third sector organisations and community groups.
 This reflects a co-productive approach to developing and delivering integrated health and social care.